ashiphsayyad32/Zenimax-microservice-app/README.md

 - GET /api/categories - Get all categories
 - POST /api/categories - Create a new category
 - GET /api/todos - Get all todos with tasks and statuses
+- GET /health - Health check endpoint

 ### Java Service (Tasks)
 - GET /api/tasks - Get all tasks
 - POST /api/tasks - Create a new task
+- GET /api/health - Health check endpoint

 ### Python Service (Statuses)
 - GET /api/statuses - Get all statuses
 - POST /api/statuses - Create a new status
+- GET /api/health - Health check endpoint

+## Troubleshooting

+If you encounter any issues:

+1. Make sure all services are running
+2. Check the console logs for each service
+3. Verify database connectivity
+4. Ensure the correct ports are available (3000, 3001, 5000, 8080)

+The React frontend includes a service status indicator that will show which services are currently running.